reflectoring/reflectoring.github.io/content/blog/2019/2019-09-25-java-immutables.md

 categories: ["Java", "Software Craft"]
 date: 2019-09-25T00:00:00
 modified: 2021-10-22T00:00:00
-excerpt: "Why are immutable objects a way to create safer software that is easier to maintain?
+description: "Why are immutable objects a way to create safer software that is easier to maintain?
 And what are best practices to implement them?
 This article provides answers."
 image:  images/stock/0053-rock-wave-1200x628-branded.jpg
 url: java-immutables
 ---